-NLIHC comment: Retention is a good consideration, but does a five-year look-back period unduly reward a business that perhaps admirably hired a low-income person at low wages five years ago and still pays low wages?
-Even if a person's income grows over five years as HUD assumes, is that too long a look-back period?
+NLIHC comment: Retention is good, but does a five-year look-back period unduly reward a business that hired a low-income person at low wages five years ago and still pays low wages?
+Even if a person's income grows over five years as HUD assumes, is that too long to look back?

-NLIHC comment: The definition is not written to clearly state that a low-income person hired today could still be counted for five years going forward, but the preamble text [page 44] shows that HUD intends a business to also have a five-year forward option.
-Later in the final rule's section on "Recordkeeping" [see page 15] the text of the rule clearly gives a business the option of looking forward five years or looking back five years.
+NLIHC comment: The definition is not written to clearly state that a low-income person hired today could still be counted for five years going forward, but the preamble text shows that HUD intends a business to also have a five-year forward option.
+In the rule's section on "Recordkeeping," it is clear that a business can look forward or backward five years.